 Orion was a challenging child, full of rage and deceit.
 But Highfather and the gods of New Genesis were ever patient with him, and over time, Orion learned to control his anger and channel it into more productive avenues.
 He became one of New Genesis’ best warriors and one of his biological father’s most challenging foes.

 Scott, unsurprisingly, had a far bleaker childhood.
 Reared in one of Granny Goodness’s “Terror Orphanages,” his life was cruelty and brutality from morning to night.
 When he grew older, he met Big Barda, the strongest and most powerful of the Female Furies, who sensed his inner warmth and kindness.
 The two fell in love and joined a rebellious sect that taught them the importance of free thinking and innovation.
-Eventually, both escaped Apokolips, fled to Earth, adopted the name Mister Miracle and got married.
+Eventually, both escaped Apokolips and fled to Earth.
+Scott adopted the name Mister Miracle and the two got married.

 Darkseid had long since anticipated and even planned for Scott’s escape, seeing it as an opportunity to attack a now-unprepared New Genesis.
 However, he didn’t foresee the loss of Big Barda, nor the fact that Orion would develop into such a difficult opponent, ultimately defeating Darkseid multiple times.